Select which cell you want –

-Suspended or adherent cells
+Suspension or adherent cells

-Both suspended and adherent cells can directly be picked up from a cell culture and released in a selected container.
+Both suspension and adherent cells can directly be picked up from a cell culture and released in a selected container.
 For adherent cell cultures, trypsin is dispensed locally via the same probe to dissociate specific cells from the substrate.